- insert the MicroSD card

 - plug the power to the unit

 Plugging the power will immediately power on the unit, and a fresh Raspberry Pi with Raspian OS is running at your command.
 During the first power-up, the console screenshot asks for a login username and it's password.
-The default account username and password are pi
+The default account username and password are pi and raspberrypi, please enter them at the console.

 Once log-in, set a temporary IP address of the unit as follows: